 - An issuer may be added to a Restricted List for many reasons, including, for example, if Morgan Stanley is a financial advisor in the context of an announced proposed merger or an announced underwriter of the issuer’s securities.

 - If an issuer is on a Restricted List, employee trading, principal trading and solicitation of client transactions in securities of that issuer are generally limited or prohibited.
-In addition, when an issuer is placed on a Restricted List, generally research, or other communications related to the issuer’s securities, may not be distributed, republished or communicated to clients.
+In addition, research or other communications related to the issuer’s securities generally may not be distributed, republished or communicated to clients.

 - The Firm Restricted List contains restrictions applicable to Firm employees (other than Wealth Management employees who are subject to the Wealth Management Restricted List).
 There are separate Restricted Lists for certain businesses, such as the Equity Sales and Trading Restricted List.
 Restricted Lists are accessible to Firm personnel here but may not be distributed outside the Firm.

 Private Side employees may only communicate MNPI to Public Side employees in accordance with the Firm’s Wall Crossing procedures.
 In all events, MNPI should only be communicated on a need-to-know basis.
 If you have questions about Information Barriers or your status as a Private Side, Public Side or Above-the-Wall employee, consult the Control Group’s Information Barrier Page or a member of LCD.

 You must avoid any activities, situations or relationships that might interfere with, or appear to interfere with, your duties to Morgan Stanley and our clients or that may restrict Morgan Stanley’s activities.
 You also must obtain approval before engaging in any Outside Business Interests (“OBIs”), which include private investments and outside business activities (even if uncompensated), through the OBI System.